Improving Retrieval for RAG based Question Answering Models on Financial Documents: Results

 To assess the performance of a model with RAG, we utilized the FinanceBench benchmark for question and answering models developed by Patronus AI.
-This benchmark consists of 10,231 questions about publicly traded companies in the USA, covering a range of financial documents such as 10Ks, 10Qs, 8Ks, and Earnings Reports released between 2015 and 2023. \\
+This benchmark consists of 10,231 questions about publicly traded companies in the USA, covering a range of financial documents such as 10Ks, 10Qs, 8Ks, and Earnings Reports released between 2015 and 2023.
+However only 150 rows were publicly avaiable, so that is what was used in this study \\

 Each entry in the FinanceBench dataset contains a question (e.g., “What Was AMCOR’s Adjusted Non-GAAP EBITDA for FY 2023”), answer (e.g., “AMCOR’s Adj.
 EBITDA was 2,018 million USD in FY 2023”), evidence string (containing information needed to verify the answer), and a page number from the relevant document.
-This dataset provides a comprehensive evaluation of the RAG model's ability to retrieve and generate accurate answers to financial questions, highlighting LLM's potential for real-world applications in financial analysis and decision-making.
+This dataset provides a comprehensive evaluation of the RAG model's ability to retrieve and generate accurate answers to financial questions, highlighting LLM's potential for real-world applications in financial analysis and decision-making. \\